Pop-Tarts: Lawsuits

 Thomas Nangle filed a lawsuit in 1992, suing Kellogg's for damages after his Pop-Tart became stuck in his toaster and caught fire.
 The case gained wider notoriety when humorist Dave Barry wrote a column about starting a fire in his own toaster with Pop-Tarts.
 Texas A&M University Corpus Christi professor Patrick Michaud performed a 1994 experiment showing that when left in the toaster too long, strawberry Pop-Tarts could produce flames to about 1.5 ft high.
 The discovery triggered a number of lawsuits.
 Since then, Pop-Tarts carry the warning: "Due to possible risk of fire, never leave your toasting appliance or microwave unattended."

 In October 2021, a woman in New York sued Kellogg's for $5 million over what she claimed was misleading advertising about Strawberry Pop-Tarts.
-Her suit alleged, "The strawberry representations are misleading because the Product has less strawberries than consumers expect based on the labeling."
+Her suit alleged, "The strawberry representations are misleading because the Product has fewer strawberries than consumers expect based on the labeling."
 This lawsuit was dismissed in March 2022, with US District Judge Marvin Aspin writing "The word 'Strawberry', combined with a picture of half of a strawberry and a Pop-Tart oozing red filling, does not guarantee that there will be a certain amount of strawberries in the product's filling."